 There are no injunctions whatsoever in the New Testament, to either take up arms or else compel anyone to believe in God or Christ.
 There are no commands to attack others in any context physically, and Christ Himself emphasised loving one’s enemies and treating others with respect and dignity.
 Indeed, the New Testament is the written record of a New Covenant, and it is that administration that gives the Christian faith its character and informs its Canon Law.
 Are we to say that Islam does not take its character from Qur’an?
 If we are to say that, then we have to demonstrate that Islam has reformed in the same way that Judaism has reformed.

-Unless there is a clear intention to stir up religious hatred along racial lines, or else where a hate crime is evidenced by a clear racist motive, then race has no part.
-Those who cry racistagainst those who have concerns about Islam may be unknowingly expressing a socio-political theory contracted from the experience of diverse ethnic populations, of the former British Empire, and fail to recognise the necessary attitude of those who are concerned, in prospect, of the Qur’an being taken literally.
+Unless there is a clear intention to stir up religious hatred along racial lines, or else, where a clear racist motive evidence a hate crime, then race has no part.
+Those who cry racist against those who have concerns about Islam may be unknowingly expressing a socio-political theory contracted from the experience of diverse ethnic populations, of the former British Empire, and fail to recognise the necessary attitude of those who are concerned, in prospect, of the Qur’an being taken literally.
 That [the] Qur’an is taken literally by a significant number of Muslims is clear.

-One very clear example of how Islam views itself can be seen in the Cairo Declaration on Human Rights in Islam – Where we can read these words:
+One prominent example of how Islam views itself can be seen in the Cairo Declaration on Human Rights in Islam – Where we can read these words:

 “Believing that fundamental rights and freedoms according to Islam are an integral part of the Islamic religion and that “no one shall have the right as a matter of principle to abolish them either in whole or in part or to violate or ignore them in as much as they are binding divine commands, which are contained in the Revealed Books of Allah and which were sent through the last of His Prophets to complete the preceding divine messages and that safeguarding those fundamental rights and freedoms is an act of worship whereas the neglect or violation thereof is an abominable sin, and that the safeguarding of those fundamental rights and freedom is an individual responsibility of every person and a collective responsibility of the entire Ummah.”